willf/open-source-talk-kalamazoo-college-2016-10-28/README.md

 - [ ] [Illustrated Guide to GitHub Flow](https://guides.github.com/introduction/flow/)
 - [ ] Two models
       - Fork & Pull Model (often used in open source contributions)
-        - May need to keep up with the "upstream" repo [How to do this](https://gist.github.com/Chaser324/ce0505fbed06b947d962)
+        - May need to keep up with the "upstream" repo
       - Shared Repository Model (often used for teams)

 ## Example